badre2911/agonlight2-projetcs/dumpview/README.md

 allows you to display a file as a dump.
 This program is a first version, it can be evolved if necessary.

+Limited size file is 32k

 Copy the dumpview.bin file to the /mos directory

 usage: dumpview FILENAME

-The following keyboard keys allow you to navigate the screen.
+The following keyboard keys allow you to navigate to the screen.
 * Up arrow
 * Down arrow
 * Page Down